jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-09-17.md

 Tasks:

-* Lee reports on ongoing efforts to better our video casting. ✔ / ✘
+* Lee reports on ongoing efforts to better our video casting. ✘
 * Riaan reports on whether he obtained a box that can be used for video.
   He did not ✘
-* Ivan reports on status and requirements for the Johannesburg meet-up. ✔ / ✘
+* Ivan reports on status and requirements for the Johannesburg meet-up. ✔

 Notes:
+* Ivan is happy with the way things are going.
+Scheduling people, etc.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Cape Town